Harris Eisenstadt - Biography

 Brooklyn-based drummer and composer Harris Eisenstadt (b.
 Toronto, 1975) is known for his “deep-sighted and elastic view of improvised music in settings that are both small-scale and expansive.”
 (The New Yorker)

-Eisenstadt’s first orchestral work, Palimpsest, was premiered by the American Composers Orchestra (2011).
-His second piece for orchestra, Four Songs, was commissioned by the Brooklyn Conservatory Community Orchestra (2013).
-Eisenstadt’s first string quartet, Whatever Will Happen, That Will Also Be, was recorded by Mivos Quartet (2015).
+Eisenstadt’s first piece for orchestra, “Palimpsest,” was premiered by the American Composers Orchestra (2011).
+His second orchestral work, “Four Songs,” was commissioned by the Brooklyn Conservatory Community Orchestra (2013).
+Eisenstadt’s first string quartet, “Whatever Will Happen That Will Also Be,” was recorded by Mivos Quartet (2015).

-In 2020 Eisenstadt completed the first chapter in the ongoing music and film project titled We Are All Worthy of One Another, a collaboration with the Matanzas, Cuba artist collective El Almacén, involving over thirty Cuban folkloric and classical musicians and crew.
+Eisenstadt has contributed radio programs, articles, and podcasts to National Public Radio, Public Radio International, Afropop Worldwide, and John Zorn’s Arcana.
+In 2020 he completed the first chapter in the ongoing music and film project titled We Are All Worthy of One Another, a collaboration with the Matanzas, Cuba artist collective El Almacén, involving over thirty Cuban folkloric and classical musicians and film crew.

 Eisenstadt is a longtime researcher in African and Diaspora music traditions, including multi-month research trips to Gambia and Senegal studying Mandinka and Wolof music (2002-2003, 2007), and numerous trips to Cuba and Brazil since 2013.
 He has been Omo Aña since 2017, sworn to Orlando Alvarez’s drum Aña Bi Ekun Laye in Matanzas, Cuba.
 He plays for ceremonial drummings regularly in the New York area.